 Stuffed crab shells or "Casquinha de siri" is a Brazilian appetizer made with sautéed crab meat, coconut milk, palm oil, tomatoes, bell peppers, parmesan cheese and bread crumbs.
 You bake them in scallop or crab shells, either molds made of silicone or real ones, and then sprinkle lime juice on top.
-These taste even better if served with cold beer and preferably on the beach!
+These taste even better if served with cold beer and preferably on the beach!- If you are strict vegetarian, try using shredded cabbage instead of crab meat.

 1 pound (500 g) crab meat, drained